 - Improvement potential – is there an opportunity to make the part/assembly better with AM?
 Some assemblies are made from multiple parts because of the limitations of current manufacturing technologies.
 Some parts are made in a suboptimal way because of manufacturing limitations.
 Given that complexity is free with AM and certain geometries are producible only with AM, there’s potential for better parts with AM.

 - Cost of part/assembly – what is cost for 1/10/100/1000 parts?
 Some parts require expensive dies or molds that can wear out over time or be expensive to store.
-If small volumes are needed of a part, then the cost per part can be very high.
+If small volumes are needed of a part, then the cost per part can be very high if produced using traditional technologies.

 - Knowledge needed in repair process – how much expertise is required to repair the product?